itsnold/LoremIpsum/README.md

 ---

 ## ⚠️ Disclaimer
 For learning and productivity.
-Use responsibly and follow your Ateneo's policies.
+Use responsibly and follow Ateneo's policies.

 ---